RagnarB83/ash-documentation/docs/_build/html/_sources/index.rst.txt

 Ash: Documentation
 ======================================

-These are the documentation pages of Ash.
+These are the documentation pages of ASH, a multiscale modelling program.

 .. raw:: html